Frequently Asked Questions (FAQ)

 FAQ #8: Can I shape and finish the hub of the vise screw myself on a wood lathe?

-- You bet.
-All that you have to do is let us know at the time of order via Email and we will leave the lathe turning stubs on the screw for you to turn and finish the hub to your own specific design.
+- Absolutely, all that you have to do is let us know at the time of order via Email and we will leave the lathe turning stubs on the screw for you to turn and finish the hub to your own specific design.

 - Of course we can't be held responsible for any damage that you may do to your wood vise screw.